Kazunori Nozawa: Sushi Nozawa

-Sushi Nozawa, which operated until his retirement in 2012, helped popularise omakase-style sushi in Southern California.
+Sushi Nozawa, who operated until his retirement in 2012, helped popularise omakase-style sushi in Southern California.
 Nozawa's gruff demeanour and reputation for adhering strictly to omakase principles earned him both fans and critics, with customers nicknaming him the "Sushi Nazi", in reference to Seinfeld's "Soup Nazi" character.
 His strict list of rules (no mobile phones, text messaging, loud talking or switching seats with patrons) did not dissuade customers, who could expect waits of hours for a seat at table.
 Sushi Nozawa inspired adoration — musician Trent Reznor lamented the loss of his "very favorite place to eat" upon the restaurant's closing — and vitriol — Los Angeles Times food critic S. Irene Virbila lambasted it as "one of the most overrated restaurants in Southern California", criticizing the "curt and ungracious" service.
 Nozawa ejected actress Charlize Theron from his restaurant after the two disagreed on what type of sushi would be served for her meal.

 Sushi Nozawa, LLC

-Kazunori Nozawa serves as President of Sushi Nozawa, LLC, a Los Angeles-based restaurant group that was founded by Nozawa, Jerry A. Greenberg, Tom Nozawa, Lele Massimini, Cameron Broumand, and Clement Mok.
-Sushi Nozawa, LLC owns and operates SUGARFISH, Nozawa Bar, and KazuNori.
+As of 2013, Kazunori Nozawa serves as President of Sushi Nozawa, LLC, a Los Angeles-based restaurant group.